 Congratulations—you’ve decided to advance your career and begin learning SAP.
 Obviously, you’ve done some research into the subject, and you’re ready to sign up for a course.

 What are you trying to get out of SAP training?
-What’s your purpose of learning it?
+What’s your purpose in learning it?
 Learn to do your job better?
 Find a better job and advance your career?

 Identify your motivation so that when you feel like procrastinating—or quitting—you’ll have something to remind you of why you decided to undertake learning SAP.
 You will run into difficulties.
 Keeping your end goal in mind will help with motivation when difficulties arise.